chanawit-k/recipes-app-api/README.md

-# In this project, you will learn the following:
+# In this project, you will know the following:

 ### 1. **Running Django with Docker**
   - Containerize and run Django applications using Docker and docker-compose.